-In the last few years particularly, this strategy has gained significant momentum and it’s not all that surprising–with the sagging long term rates of fixed income investment vehicles (treasury bonds, corporate bonds, and CD’s) and with the volatility of the stock market since 2008 offering no real warm and fuzzy feelings.
+In the last few years particularly, this strategy has gained significant momentum, and it’s not surprising with the sagging long-term rates of fixed income investment vehicles (treasury bonds, corporate bonds, and CDs) and the volatility of the stock market since 2008.

-It seems a great number of people came to the realization in the last market collapse of 2008 that perhaps they shouldn’t go “all-in”.
-That is to say they’re thinking twice about having their retirement savings tied up in the market without a safety net..
+Perhaps due to this last market collapse, a great number of people have come to the realization that they might not want to go “all-in.”
+They’re thinking twice about having their retirement savings tied up in the market without a safety net.

-So it’s great to see that more people have been able to scrape off the insurance cataracts that blinded them to the potential of using cash value life insurance to create retirement income.
+However, it’s great that more people are now able to appreciate the potential of using cash value life insurance to create retirement income.

-What I’m going to do in this post is take a snapshot of an illustration that we recently looked at.
-This proposal is really interesting in that it shows actual data from a life insurance illustration, the projected values and if we back tested the policy values, how it would have actually performed over the last few decades.
+This proposal is really interesting in that it shows actual data from a life insurance illustration, the projected values, and, if we backtested the policy values, how it would have actually performed over the last few decades.

-We’re assuming that the policy is funded with $30,000 in year one (due to a 1035 exchange) and then roughly $22,000 each year and is done so every year until he reaches age 65.
-I’m not going to spend a lot of time here digging deep into the numbers and detailing every little thing, if you want to see all that feel free to contact us and we’ll be happy to share it with you.
+We’re assuming that the policy is funded with $30,000 in year one (due to a 1035 exchange) and then roughly $22,000 each year until he reaches age 65.
+I won’t go into the nitty gritty details right now, but if you want to see all those numbers, feel free to contact us, and we’ll be happy to share them with you.

 What does all that mean?

-Well it means that the credited interest in the policy is tied to the return of the S&P 500 for the given contract year with a cap of 12%.
-It also means that in any year where the market return is negative or flat, the worst you can be credited is 2%.
+It means that the credited interest in the policy is tied to the return of the S&P 500 for the given contract year with a cap of 12%.
+It also means that, in any year where the market return is negative or flat, the worst you can be credited is 2%.

-Because the only variable in the retirement savings game that’s under your control is the amount of money you’re willing to commit during the funding period.
-You don’t know exactly what the rate of return will be over 20 or 30 years…do you?
-We sure don’t.
+We like to plan conservatively because the only variable in the retirement savings game that’s under your control is the amount of money you’re willing to commit during the funding period.
+No one can know what the exact rate of return will be over 20 or 30 years.

 This a snapshot of the “back-tested” illustration.
 It assumes that this hypothetical guy bought this exact policy back in 1972 when he was 38 years old.
 Using our 6% illustrated rate, the software told us that his maximum withdrawal from age 66-100 would be $93,336 per year.

-If we look at the actual results below we’ll see some amazing things that I’ll point out below:
+If we look at the actual results below, we’ll see something amazing.

 Click on the Image to Enlarge

-It means that even in “bad boy” years (negative years in the market) as some of our colleagues refer to them, an indexed universal life insurance policy can still deliver a positive net return after accounting for loan interest and internal expenses.
+This is exciting!
+Well, it is for nerds like us, anyway.
+It means that even in “bad boy” years (negative years in the market), as some of our colleagues refer to them, an indexed universal life insurance policy can still deliver a positive net return after accounting for loan interest and internal expenses.

-3. The $93,336 he receives in loan proceeds from his policy every year from age 66-100 is done without any tax implication.
-Not much more to say about that.
+3. The $93,336 he receives in loan that proceeds from his policy every year from age 66-100 is taken without any tax implications.

-4. Fast forward to the end of 2011 (the last full year we have complete data) our client has withdrawn a total of $1,120,032 in tax free income.
+4. Fast-forward to the end of 2011 (the last full year we have complete data).
+Our client has withdrawn a total of $1,120,032 in tax-free income.
 He still has a death benefit of $3.4 million and can safely continue his withdrawals for retirement income.
-And keep in mind his total cost basis in the policy from age 38-65 was $643,471.
+Keep in mind that his total cost basis in the policy from age 38-65 was $643,471.

-Unfortunately, the agent then proceeded to design the policy in such a way that maximized his/her commission rather than maximizing the retirement income benefit to the client.
+Unfortunately, the agent then proceeded to design the policy in such a way that maximized his or her commission rather than maximizing the retirement income benefit to the client.
 That’s why so many people are convinced this doesn’t work, and that’s sad.

 If you’re interested in learning more about how to use cash value life insurance to create retirement income, contact us to find out if it might work for you.